Top 11 Neobanks for businesses in 2025

 Payoneer is a global neobank built for cross-border businesses, offering multi-currency accounts and seamless payment tools across 190+ countries.
 With support for 70 currencies and 17 languages, it’s widely trusted by millions of freelancers, e-commerce sellers, and SMEs that need to get paid or pay partners worldwide.

-Its biggest advantage is the reach and convenience in international transactions, making it ideal for global operations.
+Its biggest advantage is the reach and convenience in international transactions, which suits global businesses well.
 However, compared to regional players like Starling or Monzo, Payoneer can feel more costly in fees for certain transactions, especially currency conversions.

 4. Bunq